 First and foremost, you should not dismiss the possibility of foreclosure.
 Failing to respond to collection calls from your lender will not make the problem go away.
 As unpleasant as this may seem, you should stay in contact with your creditor, and be honest with them.
 It is essential to remember that the bank does not really want your Sunnyvale house - they expected to make a profit through the interest on your loan, and that's what they'd prefer to do.
 Accordingly, they will probably make reasonable accommodations to your financial situation if it means that you will be able to make some form of payment to them.

 If you believe that foreclosure is imminent, there are some other avenues.
 For example, you may be able to engage in a "short sale," which sometimes allows you to sell your house for whatever amount you can receive, give the proceeds to the lender, and walk away free of your mortgage debt, even if the sale netted less than the balance of the mortgage.
 A "short refinance" may also be an option in some cases.
 This allows you to have some part of the debt forgiven, while refinancing the rest.

 How Can A Sunnyvale, California Attorney Help?

-If you are worried about foreclosure, a good Sunnyvale, California real estate attorney may be able to help.
-A attorney can increase your chances of keeping your home, and help minimize the financial impact if keeping it proves impossible.
+If you are worried about foreclosure, a good Sunnyvale, California real estate Attorney may be able to help.
+An Attorney can increase your chances of keeping your home, and help minimize the financial impact if keeping it proves impossible.